Fixed Points of Quantum Gravity and the Dimensionality of the UV Critical Surface: Weakly Interacting Riemann Fixed Points

 Next, we discuss the curvature dependence of the weakly interacting Riemann fixed points.
 In \fig{fig:fp027_FixPointFunc} we show the fixed point functional at the fixed point $\text{FP}_4$ for different orders $N$ as a function of dimensionless curvature $r=R/k^2$.
 We observe that the polynomial approximation shows an alternating-sign convergence on the negative real axis and a same-sign convergence on the positive real axis.
 The latter is often indicative for the presence of a pole.
 We confirm this view by a full numerical integration of \eq{FlowEvenOdd} at the fixed point, which is unproblematic due to the absence of removable singularities.
-Hence, it appears that the fixed point solution does not extend beyond dimensionless background curvatures of order unity in the present approximation.
-Since we expect the fixed point functional to be well-behaved for all dimensionless Ricci scalar, this result suggests that possibly new effects must arise due to further curvature invariants which ensure that the effective action extends to larger curvature.
-As a word of caution, we recall that our study employs the heat kernel expansion which is well-suited for small curvature.
-Similar results are and conclusions apply for the fixed point $\text{FP}_3$.
+Hence, it appears that the fixed point solution does not extend beyond dimensionless background curvatures of order unity in the present approximation.\footnote{Due to this divergence we can neither continue the integration on the negative nor on the positive side in \fig{fig:fp027_FixPointFunc}.
+This is due to how the differential equations are integrated using two functions $f$ and $z$ depending on the square of the Ricci scalar curvature.
+Each function on its own is independent of the sign of the scalar curvature and takes the same value for positive and negative curvature.
+Only the sum of them which enters the effective action may differ on the positive and the negative side.} It is interesting to note that this pole is not generated by a pole in the differential equation.
+Instead, it is of the Landau type and generated dynamically similarly to Landau poles in perturbative $\beta$-functions, \textit{e.g.} QED.
+Since we expect the fixed point functional to be well-behaved for all dimensionless Ricci scalar, this result suggests that possibly new effects must arise due to further curvature invariants which ensure that the effective action extends to larger curvature (recall that our study employs the heat kernel expansion which is well-suited for small curvature).
+Similar results and conclusions apply for the fixed point $\text{FP}_3$.

 Next, we search for de Sitter solutions in the deep UV.
 With increasing curvature, the fixed point functionals essentially behave linearly up to the end of the radius of convergence, see \fig{fig:fp027_FixPointFunc}.
 This behaviour, together with the proximity of the fixed point couplings to EH values, suggests that the equations of motion will have de Sitter solutions similar to those of the Einstein-Hilbert approximation.
 Quantitatively, we find one de-Sitter solution for each of the fixed points $\text{FP}_4$ and $\text{FP}_3$.
 Their numerical values are given by \beq r_{\rm dS}|_{{\rm FP}_4} \approx 0.573\,, \quad r_{\rm dS}|_{{\rm FP}_3} \approx 0.534\,, \eeq respectively.
 Both are larger than the EH result \eq{deSitter-EH}, and all three are larger than the de Sitter solution \eq{dS1} of the strongly interacting Riemann fixed point.
 Retaining only the cosmological constant and the Ricci scalar terms of the fixed point action, the result would have come out as $r_{\rm dS}|_{{\rm FP}_4} \approx 0.58$ and $ r_{\rm dS}|_{{\rm FP}_3} \approx0.56$.
 Here we used \eq{FP4-data}, \eq{FP3-data}, and the fact that $r_{\rm dS}=4\lambda$ in any Einstein-Hilbert theory.
 The result strengthens the view that the $\text{FP}_4$ and $\text{FP}_3$ fixed points are weakly coupled, and only differ mildly from the Reuter fixed point.